-As part of the Fund's synthetic covered put strategy, the Fund will purchase and sell a combination of standardized exchange-traded and FLexible EXchange® ("FLEX") call and put option contracts that are based on the Index level.
-All options on the Index are cash settled.
+As part of the Fund's synthetic covered put strategy, the Fund will purchase and sell a combination of standardized exchange-traded and FLexible EXchange® ("FLEX") call and put option contracts that are based on the share price of the Underlying Security.
 The Fund will initially use only European FLEX options, but may also use options that are exercisable at any time (i.e. American style options contracts).